 By switching from PDF to Turtl Docs, Cisco had 7x more buyers engaging with their content.

 And that wasn’t because the words were different, it wasn’t because the message was different.
-It was because the content itself was actually a joy to interact with, it was actually something that people felt gave them control, it gave them autonomy, and it was something that they felt, you know, they wanted to spend time with.
+It was because the content itself was actually a joy to interact with.
+It was actually something that people felt gave them control, it gave them autonomy.
+People felt as though it was something they wanted to spend time with.

 Mark on conversations that build relationships along the buyer journey